Astrophysicist and Planetary Scientist, Massachusetts Institute of Technology

 Kepler-22b: Closer to Finding an Earth

 This artist's conception illustrates Kepler-22b, a planet known to comfortably circle in the habitable zone of a sun-like star.
-It is the first planet that NASA's Kepler mission has confirmed to orbit in a star's habitable zone - the region around a star where liquid water, a requirement for life on Earth, could persist.
-The planet is 2.4 times the size of Earth, making it the smallest yet found to orbit in the middle of the habitable zone of a star like our sun.
+It is the first planet that NASA's Kepler mission has confirmed to orbit in a star's habitable zone—the region around a star where liquid water, a requirement for life on Earth, could persist.
 Scientists do not yet know if the planet has a predominantly rocky, gaseous or liquid composition.
 It's possible that the world would have clouds in its atmosphere, as depicted here in the artist's interpretation.
-Read more about the discovery here.